Easy-To-Make Winter Coffee Recipes

 Step three: Add the whiskey to the coffee.

 Step four: Pour the cream over the back of a spoon into the coffee.
-Pouring the cream like this causes it to stay on top of the coffee and give you the classic Irish coffee look and taste.
+Pouring the cream this way keeps it on top of the coffee, giving you the classic Irish coffee look and taste.
 Add a garnish: Sprinkle the top with a dash of cinnamon or nutmeg.
 For a fancy touch, add chocolate orange shavings on top.

 I hope you have enjoyed this list of winter coffee recipes.
 If you try them, please leave a comment below and let me know what you think!